Skip to content

 Adulthood and Death

-According to the “Law for the Prevention of Hereditary Diseases”, requires all disabled people to fill out a report certifying whether the person in question suffered from a hereditary disease.
-This was also done in Kätchen's case and she was certified with “congenital feeblemindedness”.
-Although this was not true, as shown by all other medical and examination reports of the sanatorium at the time she was admitted: “Disease form: acquired feeblemindedness (after meningitis)”.
-It is not clear whether this misdiagnosis was deliberate or anoversight, but it was certainly one reason why Kätchen later became a victim of the Nazi “euthanasia” program.
+According to the “Law for the Prevention of Hereditary Diseases”, all disabled people need to fill out a report certifying whether the person in question suffered from a hereditary disease.
+This was also done in Kätchen's case and she was certified with “congenital feeblemindedness.”
+Although this was not true, as shown by all other medical and examination reports of the sanatorium at the time she was admitted.
+It is not clear whether this misdiagnosis was deliberate or an oversight, but it was a factor in why Kätchen later became a victim of the Nazi “euthanasia” program.

-Entry from June 10, 1941: “About every ¼ year the patient has seizures, enuresis, tongue biting, reduced sleep with drowsiness lasting for days, otherwise quiet and still.
+Final Medical Record notes from St. Johannes-Stift Niedermarsberg indicate that there were no changes [in Katchen’s condition] for the rest of the year [1939] or during 1940 (“Condition unchanged”).
+For 1941, only one entry can be found, the last entry before she was transferred from the Marsberg Sanatorium to Weilmünster.
+The entry from June 10, 1941 notes the following: “About every ¼ year, the patient has seizures, enuresis, tongue biting, reduced sleep with drowsiness lasting for days, otherwise quiet and still.
 The patient has to be completely cared for and is occasionally unclean with urine.
 Occasionally agitated, she babbles confusedly.
-Completely incapable of any gainful activity due to … (word illegible).
-Dr. Langer, Dr. Sengenhoff”
+Completely incapable of any gainful activity due to … (word illegible).”

 Hilla and Katchen Reichardt